- Lawn & Garden >

 2. Condition the bale

-Sprinkle a high-nitrogen fertilizer over the bale, watering thoroughly to disperse the fertilizer grains.
+Sprinkle a high-nitrogen fertilizer (such as blood meal, fish emulsion, or compost tea) over the bale, watering thoroughly to disperse the fertilizer grains.
 Continue adding fertilizer periodically, keeping the bale moist until it starts to cool (this takes anywhere from ten days to three weeks).
 Alternatively, let your bale overwinter for three to five months, and it will be ready to plant without this conditioning.

 3. Top with soil or compost